 Projektbeschreibung

 About 2% of the global population is prevalent to intracranial aneurysms, leading to stroke and hemorrhage, especially in the active young population.
-Only highly skilled neurosurgeons are trained to treat an aneurysm and perform such a delicate surgical procedure.
+Only highly skilled neurosurgeons are trained to treat an aneurysm and perform a delicate surgical procedure.
 As a result, the average wait time for patients is 2-3 months globally.
-Microsurgical skills are generally acquired in a self-directed way through many live surgical experiences a trainee wishes to participate in.
+Microsurgical skills are generally acquired self-directedly through many live surgical experiences a trainee wishes to participate in.
 And because brain surgeries are heterogeneous, patient-specific, and difficult to plan, board-certified surgeons find most surgery challenging.
 Limited methods and lack of suitable training tools outside the OR mean that surgeons struggle to practice microsurgical steps and predict before the surgery.
 SurgeonsLab’s SurgTrainTM simulator can train a neurosurgeon pre-operatively on a single patient-specific basis in a real physical environment.
 This method allows the surgeon to predict and prepare for the surgery in advance.
 In addition, the simulator training will reduce postoperative complications, repeated surgeries, and interventions.

 Intended Impact: Treating a small pilot group of a patient population with the simulator